knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - Learn something from the interaction (thinking and reflecting) itself, not necessarily from the LLM's output.
 - Know when to stop grinding and polish the prompt.
 The mythically perfect prompt is almost never necessary.
 - Describe in general terms how those edge cases should be handled.
-- Give the model the option to provide a way "out" gracefully if it cannot do the task.
-Saying "I don't know" is a valid answer.
+- Give the model the option to provide "a way out" gracefully, if it cannot do the task.
+Allow it to saying "I don't know", that's a valid answer.
 - Can work with text prompts but also with images even if the techniques are different (multi-shot prompting does not work as well for images).
 - For API tasks, can balance polishing the code and polishing the prompt.
 - For API tasks, can get the prompt right such that it can be called millions of times and still work reliably (unlike one-off personal tasks).